goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :thumbsdown: Anti-Pattern Example: Coupling our test to unseen 2000 lines of code
+### :thumbsdown: Przykład antywzorca: Coupling our test to unseen 2000 lines of code

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Jest-blue.svg "Examples with Jest")